Quick & Confidential Rapid STD Testing

 While there is no cure, there is an effective HPV vaccine.
 Girls and boys aged 11 or 12 can receive the vaccine, and unvaccinated adults as old as 26 should also get it.

-Gonorrhea, genital herpes, syphilis, and HPV are the most commons types of STIs you can contract through oral sex.
+Gonorrhea, genital herpes, syphilis, and HPV are the most common types of STIs you can contract through oral sex.
 Still, there are other infections to keep in mind.
 Oral chlamydia, HIV, and genital warts are less common STIs with serious consequences.

 Most oral chlamydia patients contract the infection from performing fellatio.
 Your chance of contracting chlamydia from oral sex is relatively low, but it is still possible.
 Condoms and dental dams are very effective, and they can lower that chance even more.